codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 	lightbox="true"
 	file="/images/quick-start/environments-products/products-app-version-compare.png"
 	url="/images/quick-start/environments-products/products-app-version-compare.png"
-	alt="Quick start: Helm chart version for application" caption="Quick start: Helm chart version for application" max-width="60%"
+	alt="Quick start: Dependency versions across applications"
+	caption="Quick start: Dependency versions across applications" max-width="60%"
 %}

 ### Contextual insights for applications

+Products offer more than just standard Git commit or hash information; they provide enriched insights into your applications.

-Selecting a Product in the Products dashboard, show three tabs on the right: **Pods**, **Git**, and **Features**.
-These tabs offer Kubernetes (Pods), version control (Git), and issue-tracking (Features) insights on the Product's applications.
+When you select a Product in the Products dashboard, three tabs appear on the right: **Pods**, **Git**, and **Features**.
+These tabs consolidate Kubernetes (Pods), version control (Git), and issue-tracking (Features) data into a single location.

+##### Git
+In the Git tab, you gain direct insights from the application repository, not the GitOps repository.
+This allows you to trace the complete commit history of the application's repo up to the commit that initiated the build and deployed the new version.
+View detailed history of individual commits and deep links to source control.

+##### Features
+The Features tab allows you to connect these commits seamlessly with tickets in your issue-tracking tool or system.
+This integration enhances traceability and context, enabling you to monitor the deployment's impact by tying deployed features to specific feature requests or bug fixes.

-From this central location:
+From this unified view, you can:
-* Understand deployment technicalities
+* Gain insights into deployment specifics
-* Identify the latest commit triggering the deployment
+* Review all commits leading up to the latest one that triggered the deployment
-* Identify deployed features
+* Align deployed features with related feature requests
-* Monitor deployment timelines
+* Track deployment timelines effectively

-If you are a project or product manager, these unique insights into which features are deployed in which Environments for a release are of extremely valuable.
+**Why are these insights crucial?**
+When troubleshooting issues in production, having access to this comprehensive information is invaluable.
+You can pinpoint what occurred, when it happened, who made the change, and which feature or bug was addressed, streamlining your debugging process.

+#### Connect your CI platforms/tools to GitOps
+If you have CI platforms/tools already in place, be it Codefresh pipelines, GitHub Actions, or Jenkins, you can integrate them with Codefresh GitOps.
+The same applies to issue-tracking systems like Jira.
+For an overview of the setup process, see [Image enrichments with GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/).

+Once set up, Codefresh takes care of the heavy lifting and retrieves the information.
+You can view this information in the Products dashboard when selecting a Product, as detailed below, and also in our[Images dashboard]({{site.baseurl}}/docs/dashboards/images/).

 #### Pods